py-bootcamp/learn-python-with-tdd/iteration.md

 ## Write enough code to make it pass

-The `for` syntax is bit different comparade to most C-like languages.
+The `for` syntax is bit different compared to most C-like languages.

-You don't have to create counters and increase them, but you can use `range`.
+You don't have to create counters and increase them, you can use `range`.

 ```python
 def repeat(character: str) -> str: